 Cooperation between Baltic presidents

 On 12 May 1991 the Chairmen of the Supreme Soviets of Estonia, Latvia and Lithuania met in Tallinn and established the Council of the Baltic States, which was meant to be a co-operation forum for the heads of state of that period.
 The initial name was used later as well on the occasion of the meetings of constitutional presidents.
 On 18 November 1993 the presidents approved the statutes modifying the initial name into the Baltic Council.
 The same name came to be used by the joint forum of the Baltic Assembly and the Baltic Council of Ministers, so in order to avoid confusion, the heads of state stopped using the name as a title for their meetings.
 The meetings of the presidents can be called the Baltic Presidents’ Council.
 As a rule, they meet once a year.
-The last meeting of the Presidents took place in Tallinn on 31 July 2017.
+The last meeting of the Presidents took place in Riga on 17 December 2019.

 Full-scale cooperation among Estonia, Latvia and Lithuania was re-established on 12 May 1990 when the Declaration on Unity and Co-operation by the Republic of Estonia, Republic of Latvia and Republic of Lithuania (51.31 KB, PDF) was signed in the White Hall of the Riigikogu in Tallinn.
-That decision was in line with the Treaty on Concord and Co-operation concluded between the three Baltic States in 1934 in Geneva.
+That decision was in line with the Treaty on Concord and Co-operation concluded between the three Baltic states in 1934 in Geneva.